carpentries-incubator/lc-litsearchr/_episodes/06-search-term-selection-with-litsearchr.md

 Dietary sugars and body weight: systematic review and meta-analyses of randomised controlled trials and cohort studies

-Evidence-based interventions for immigrant students experiencing behavioral and academic problems: a systematic review of the iterature
+Evidence-based interventions for immigrant students experiencing behavioral and academic problems: a systematic review of the literature

 NOTE: Eliza still has to pull together the descriptions for this and a plan for people to contribute data (presumably a website that explains it more).
 The idea is for lesson participants to anonymously upload their naive search, final keywords, and how well the final search string did at retrieving the benchmark articles at the end of the lesson.
 Eliza, and whoever else is interested, will eventually review/score all of the naive searches then test this score of quality/completeness in relation to recall of the original articles included in the published systematic review to see how sensitive litsearchr is to different initial inputs.